Dunklas/Dunklas.github.io/content/posts/coding/service-worker-debugging.md

 Recently I worked on a task related to a misconfigured service worker in a [SPA (single page application)](LÄNK).
 The issue was that cache invalidation of application configuration didn't work as expected.
 If a configuration value was updated, the clients kept using an old value, served by a cached version of the configuration file.
-When I started to work on this task, I had no prior experience of working with service works.
+When I started to work on this task, I had no prior experience of service workers.
 Therefore, I hope to cement my newly gained knowledge by summarizing my debugging journey and some learnings in this post.

 First of, what is a service worker?